GEGDS/GEGDS/README.md

 ### Hi there 👋

-🌱 I’m currently learning HTML,CSS,JavaScript,Node
+🌱 I’m currently learning HTML,CSS,JavaScript
 📫 How to reach me: @gegds_ on Instagram
 ⚡ Fun fact: i have a huge knowlage about Pokémon